cif/handlebar-rider/README.md

 ================

 Command line tool that will watch a handlebars template directory pre-compile containing handlebars template files and concatenate them into a single javascript file in build/public.

-The directory structure you use will namespace the templates as expected with JST et all
+The directory structure you use will namespace the templates with ['directory/template'] as with JST et all

-Run-time usage example:

-    html_output = Handlebars.templates['users/view'](data)

 Install: